sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

 [SENSU-INSTALL] successfully installed Sensu plugins: ["sensu-plugins-aws"]{{< /highlight >}}

 To test our pre-compiled gems we can use `check-elb-health-fog.rb` as it should exercise the nokogiri dependency:
+_NOTE: This is to demostrate that there are no errors while executing the plugin._

 {{< highlight shell >}}
 sudo export AWS_ACCESS_KEY=fatchance